Maia313/react/props.md

 ### Props

-Another feature very common in React: `props`. `In React, you can pass props, or properties, to child components`.
+`In React, you can pass props, or properties, to child components`.
 Say you have an App component which renders a child component called Welcome that is a stateless functional component.
 You can pass Welcome a user property by writing: